parvezs27/Datajobsanalysis/README.md

 Some of the best practices I incoporated in this project:
 - Using leading comma's to clearly define new columns in the SELECT statement and to help with readability and identification of missing comma's.
 - Maintaining consistent code structure and alignment between clauses by using the tab key to improve readability of code and familiarity with code style.
-- Aliasing table names to shorten code.
+- Aliasing table names to shorten code and improve readability.
 - Adding code comments to help others to understand the purpose of the code.
 - Limiting results where needed and using CTE's to enhance query processing speed.
 - Utilising simple, minimalistic bar charts to clearly and easily communicate insights with minimal cognitive load.